awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/evaluate-your-own-model.md

 ## Deploy stack to your AWS account from CDK

-1. Check CloudFormation in your AWS account, and make sure you do not have a stack named `QCStack` in your deployment region.
+1. Check CloudFormation in your AWS account, and make sure you do not have a stack named `QCEDDMain` and `QCEDDDashboard` in your deployment region.

-2. Check your S3 bucket, and make sure no bucket is named `amazon-braket-qcstack-<your account>-<deployment Region>`.
+2. Check your S3 bucket, and make sure no bucket is named `amazon-braket-qceddmain-<your account>-<deployment Region>`.

 3. Deploy changes to your AWS account from CDK.

         cd source
         npm install
-        npx cdk deploy QCStack \
+        npx cdk deploy QCEDDMain
-            --parameters QuickSightUser=<your QuickSight user> \
-            --parameters QuickSightRoleName=<your QuickSight service role name>

 4. Wait for the deployment to complete.
 Deployment will take about 10 minutes.

+5. Deploy dashboard change to your AWS account from CDK.

+        cd source
+        npx cdk deploy QCEDDDashboard --parameters QuickSightUser=<your QuickSight username>

+6. Wait for the deployment to complete.
+Deployment will take about 2 minutes.

-5. Get output links from CloudFormation output, which include:
+7. Get output links from CloudFormations output, which include:
-    - Step Functions URL
+    - Step Functions URL (output of QCEDDMain stack)
-    - QuickSight dashboard link
-    - Notebook URL
+    - Notebook URL (output of QCEDDMain stack)
-    - S3 bucket name
+    - S3 bucket name (output of QCEDDMain stack)
+    - QuickSight dashboard link (output of QCEDDDashboard stack)

-6. Follow steps in Batch Evaluation to run your own code with appropriate input.
+8. Follow steps in Batch Evaluation to run your own code with appropriate input.

-7. View result through QuickSight dashboard.
+9. View result through QuickSight dashboard.